oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fpga_compile/README.md

 #### Optimization Report
 A full FPGA compilation occurs in two stages:
-1. **FPGA early image:** The DPC++ device code is optimized and converted into an FPGA design specified in Verilog RTL (a low-level, native entry language for FPGAs).
+1. **FPGA early image:** The SYCL device code is optimized and converted into an FPGA design specified in Verilog RTL (a low-level, native entry language for FPGAs).
 This intermediate compilation result is the FPGA early device image, which is *not* executable.
 This FPGA early image compilation process takes minutes.
 2. **FPGA hardware image:** The Verilog RTL specifying the design's circuit topology is mapped onto the FPGA's sea of primitive hardware resources by the Intel® Quartus® Prime software.
 Intel® Quartus® Prime is included in the Intel® FPGA Add-On, which is required for this compilation stage.
 The result is an FPGA hardware binary (also referred to as a bitstream).
 This compilation process takes hours.

 Optimization reports are generated after both stages.
-The optimization report generated after the FPGA early device image, sometimes called the "static report," contains significant information about how the compiler has transformed your DPC++ device code into an FPGA design.
+The optimization report generated after the FPGA early device image, sometimes called the "static report," contains significant information about how the compiler has transformed your device code into an FPGA design.
 The report includes visualizations of structures generated on the FPGA, performance and expected performance bottleneck information, and estimated resource utilization.

-The [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide/top/analyze-your-design.html) contains a chapter on how to analyze the reports generated after the FPGA early image and FPGA image.
+The [FPGA Optimization Guide for Intel® oneAPI Toolkits Developer Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide/top/analyze-your-design.html) contains a chapter on how to analyze the reports generated after the FPGA early image and FPGA image.

 #### FPGA Hardware
 This is a full compile through to the FPGA hardware image.
 You can target the Intel® PAC with Intel Arria® 10 GX FPGA, the Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX), or a custom board.